bradarnst/newcv/src/partials/_experience.md

 As **Lead Enterprise Architect** responsible for architectural concepts and patterns.
 Primary responsibilities include API strategy, API design, API management, integration within 10x and with external services and partners.
 10x and (main investor) Virgin Money were building a modern, bespoke digital banking platform using microservices architecture on AWS cloud native.

-As **Interim Engineering Team Lead** was responsbile for mentoring and shaping one of the feature teams into an engineering team responsible for all APIs and integration for 10x.
+As **Interim Engineering Team Lead** was responsible for mentoring and shaping one of the feature teams into an engineering team responsible for all APIs and integration for 10x.

 • enterprise architecture • solutions architecture • design • integration architecture • microservices architecture • API design • API strategy • NoSQL data modelling • platform architecture • OpenAPI/Swagger • API security • Apigee Edge • Amazon AWS • OpenID/OAuth • UML • Spring Java microservices • linkerd service mesh •